wenbobao/PPiOS-Rename/README.md

 You might also see `unresolved external` linker errors, e.g. if you used a C function and named an Objective-C method using the same name.

 These errors usually mean that *PPiOS-Rename* obfuscated a symbol that needs to be excluded for some reason.
 You can find the symbol by searching `symbols.map` or `symbols.h` for the referenced symbol (`n9z`, in this example) to see what the original name was.
-Then you can exclude the symbol via command-line arguments to the Analyze phase, via one of the two mechanisms below.
+Then you can exclude the symbol via command-line arguments to the Analyze phase, via `-F` or `-x`, described below.

 In this example, if `n9z` had mapped to `PSSomeClass`, you would add `-F '!PSSomeClass'` to your arguments when running `--analyze`.

-#### Class / Protocol filter
-You can exclude an entire class or protocol by using the `-F` option in the Analyze phase.
+#### Filter Classes, Protocols, and/or Categories
+The `-F` argument defines a filter against which class, protocol, and category names will be matched.
+The argument to `-F` is a glob pattern supporting `*` (any number of any character) and `?` (any single character).
+If the first character of the pattern is a `!` then the filter will _exclude_ any matching classes, protocols, and categories.
+If the first character is _not_ a `!`, then the filter will _include_ any matching classes, protocols, and categories.

+The default filter is equivalent to `-F '*'` and the system behaves as if it is always the first filter specified.
+Additional filters can be specified on the command line, and each one overrides the rules from the ones that came before.
 For example:

-    -F '!APH*' -F '!MC*' -F '!F?Box'
+    -F '!A?H*' -F 'ATH*'

-This will filter out any class in namespaces `APH` and `MC`.
-It will also filter out every class in namespaces that start with `F` and have a class name of `Box`.

-`?` matches any single character, while `*` matches any number of characters.
+This will filter out all classes, protocols, and categories that start with an A, have any next character, then have an H, **except** for classes, protocols, and categories that specifically start with "ATH".
+All other classes will be "filtered in" by the default rule.

+Filter patterns are case sensitive, so `-F ABC` will match differently than `-F abc`.
+There is basic support for character classes, so you can match either with e.g. `-F [Aa][Bb][Cc]`.

+#### Exclusion propagation
+When excluding items via `-F`, if the excluded item matches a class or protocol name, then additional exclusions may be applied based on that name.

+For example, if a class name is excluded, then the following will also be excluded (assuming ClassName is the class name):

+1. ClassNameProtocol
+2. ClassNameDelegate
+3. All of the methods and properties defined within the class

+Also see the section below about property name exclusions.

 #### Symbol filter
 You can exclude specific symbols by using the `-x` argument in the Analyze phase.
 For example:

     -x 'deflate' -x 'curl_*'

-This will filter out symbols named *deflate* and symbols that start with *curl_*.
+This will exclude symbols named *deflate* and symbols that start with *curl_*.

 `?` matches any single character, while `*` matches any number of characters.

-#### Exclusion propagation
-When excluding items using either `-x` or `-F`, if the excluded item matches a class or protocol name, then this can lead to a cascade effect of exclusions.
-If a class is excluded, then it will also exclude all of the class's methods and properties.
-This can extend to names of protocol methods/properties.

-For example, if a class name is excluded, then the following is also excluded (assuming ClassName is the class name):

-1. ClassNameProtocol
-2. ClassNameDelegate
-3. All of the methods and properties defined within the class
+#### Property name exclusions

-When excluding properties, the following names are also excluded (assuming the propery name is `propertyName`):
+When excluding properties (either via `-x` or via propagation from `-F`), the following names are also excluded (assuming the propery name is `propertyName`):

 1. _propertyName
 2. setPropertyName